mcline7008/FaceDetect/README.md

 # FaceDetect

+**Authors**
+-Matthew Cline
+-Tim Williams
+-Tori Williams

-Final project for graduate level machine learning course at Wright State University.
-Program will detect faces in images using a simple neural network approach.
+Face Detect is a python program to detect faces in still images using a simple neural netwrok with backpropegation.